 - Scoop a half-ounce spoonful of dough and roll into a ball.
 Flatten the dough between your palms and set a Kiss in the center.
 Wrap the edges of the dough around so all the chocolate is covered.
 Place on prepared baking sheet and repeat with the rest of the dough and candies.

 - Bake for 9 to 11 minutes, until the edges of the dough are lightly browned.
-Cool on the baking tray.
+Cool on the baking tray until cool enough to handle.

-- Pour powdered sugar into a bowl and roll cooled* cookies in the sugar until coated.
+- Pour powdered sugar into a bowl and roll cookies in the sugar until coated.
 Enjoy!